Vivian Campbell: Def Leppard

 In April 1992, Campbell joined the rock band Def Leppard, after the release of their Adrenalize album.
 He replaced Steve Clark, who died on 8 January 1991.

 According to fellow guitarist Phil Collen, Campbell was able to lock right into the position very naturally by simply being himself.
-Campbell made his debut with the band by playing a show in a Dublin club to approximately 600 people.
+Campbell made his debut with the band by playing a show in a Dublin club.
 A week later, 20 April 1992, the band took the stage at the Freddie Mercury Tribute Concert, with their new guitarist.
-They performed, "Animal", "Let's Get Rocked", and the Queen classic, "Now I'm Here", with Brian May.

 Despite treatment for Hodgkin's lymphoma, Campbell continued to tour with Def Leppard during summer 2013, and he and the rest of the band returned to the stage in summer 2014 as co-headliners with Kiss.

 Solo and other projects

 In 2005 Campbell released a solo album produced by Tor Hyams called Two Sides of If, which features cover versions of his favourite blues tunes and one original blues song.
 Terry Bozzio plays drums on the album.
 ZZ Top's Billy Gibbons guests on two songs, and Joan Osborne on one other song.

 In mid-2010/early 2011, when Def Leppard was on hiatus, Campbell agreed to join Thin Lizzy, long his favorite band.
-After the tour, which he said inspired him to play more aggressively, he asked Jimmy Bain and Vinny Appice—both members of the original band Dio—to get together for a Dio tribute project that ultimately became the band Last In Line.
+After the tour, which he said inspired him to play more aggressively, he asked Jimmy Bain and Vinny Appice—both members of the original band Dio—to get together for a Dio tribute project that ultimately became the band Last in Line.
 With singer Andrew Freeman, they recorded the album Heavy Crown.
 Bain died before the album was released, and Campbell praised his creativity and his presence, adding that Bain deserved co-writing credits on more of the early Dio songs.
+Last in Line continued on, recruiting Phil Soussan to take over playing bass.
+The band released two more albums, II in 2019 and Jericho in 2023.

 Personal life

 Campbell currently lives in New Hampshire and has two daughters with ex-wife Julie Campbell.
 After getting divorced, Campbell married his longtime girlfriend Caitlin Phaneuf on 4 July 2014.
 He also plays football regularly with Hollywood United F.C., a team composed mostly of celebrities and former professional football players.

-On 10 June 2013 Campbell revealed that he has Hodgkin's lymphoma.
+On 10 June 2013, Campbell announced that he has Hodgkin's lymphoma.
 Though he announced in November 2013 that he was in partial remission, in June 2014 he took that back saying the statement was premature.
 He had stem-cell therapy in late 2014, and by October 2015 he announced that while the cancer is still there he was doing much better using immunotherapy, undergoing treatment every three weeks with pembrolizumab.
+In 2023, he announced that the pembrolizumab was waning in effectiveness and chemotherapy had been added to his recent treatments.

+Rallying

+Campbell competes in the American Rally Association championship since 2021.
+He has accumulated 0 wins and 20 points since his first entry, with his most recent entry being in the Overmountain Rally Tennessee.